joshbalfour/final-year-project/Documents/Technical Report.md

 * PHP -> HHVM
 * PHP -> Node for algorithm
 * Stack not compatible with Raptor, decided to use own server

+Over the course of the project we made several pivots in the technology stack that we utilised to deliver this project.

+#### Challenges

 ### Step Three - Deliver